logo

 Make sure you consult your physician before coming to Tanzania if you have any health problems.
 Good medical facilities in the country are very limited, so best to make sure everything is okay before you leave home.

-The Flying Doctor Service is available.
+We are Members of the Flying Doctor Service and Amref .
 Please contact us if you require any more info on this.

 Travel insurance